lawsmd/Rock-Castle-Construction-Company/README.md

 > "a collection of functions, operators, and constants that can be used in a formula, or expression, to calculate and return one or more values.
 Stated more simply, DAX helps you create new information from data already in your model."

-In this sample, I needed to re-calculate *Gross Revenue* by summing only the items with a 'Type' matching a Sales transaction.
+In this sample, I needed to re-calculate *Gross Revenue* by summing only the items with a Sales transaction 'Type'.
 This formula is repeated for Expense transaction types, and then the two measures are combined to calculate *Net Income*.

 ```
 {